Let’s not kid ourselves…

 Each speaker is 5 by 6.5 by 7.5 inches each.

-So if you put it altogether it’s still a nice compact size that will fit nicely, even in a smaller room.
+So if you put it all together it’s still a nice compact size that will fit nicely, even in a smaller room.

 There’s no auto return with this record player.
 But it does have an auto stop function.

 So when your vinyl is finished the motor will stop spinning.
 This is a good benefit to protect your vinyl and your needle from wear and tear.

 Like most entry level cartridges, this one is ceramic.
 And unfortunately, it can’t be upgraded to something more high end.

 But you’ll be happy to know that the style are easy to find.
 And you can pick up a pack from Amazon for about the same price as 2 fancy coffees and a scone at Starbucks.

 The main feature that makes this Victrola attractive is the 50 watt stereo speakers.